bluenviron/mediamtx/README.md

 The resulting stream will be available in path `/proxied`.

-The server supports any number of source streams (count is just limited by hardware capability) it's enough to add additional entries to the paths section:
+The server supports any number of source streams (count is just limited by available hardware resources) it's enough to add additional entries to the paths section:

 ```yml
 paths: